The worst-case scenario seems impossible until it happens.

 It’s what you would call a worst-case scenario that’s (almost) impossible.

-This article appears in the March 15, 2011, edition of National Journal Daily.
+This article appears in the March 15, 2011 edition of NJ Daily.